-Three advertising trade groups are asking the U.S. Supreme Court to agree to hear an appeal by tobacco companies that is challenging restrictions on cigarette marketing.
+Three advertising trade groups are asking the U.S. Supreme Court to agree to hear an appeal by tobacco companies that is challenging restrictions on

 The ad industry groups argue that the Family Smoking Prevention and Tobacco Control Act violates cigarette companies' free speech rights.
 Among other provisions, the law bans companies from using color and images in most tobacco advertising, prohibits tobacco purveyors from sponsoring sporting or entertainment events, restricts statements about "modified risk" products and requires companies to use graphic warnings in ads.